mcDucksProject/mcDucksBroker/dev/docs/configuration.md

 To limit this calculation in case of large stoploss values, the calculated minimum stake-limit will never be more than 50% above the real limit.

 !!!
 Warning
     Since the limits on exchanges are usually stable and are not updated often, some pairs can show pretty high minimum limits, simply because the price increased a lot since the last limit adjustment by the exchange.
+Freqtrade adjusts the stake-amount to this value, unless it's > 30% more than the calculated/desired stake-amount - in which case the trade is rejected.

 #### Tradable balance